2023 NFL Draft Profiles: Best of the Rest From the Mountain West

 You never know who will get called.

-Lots of players across the Mountain West Conference decided to stick around for one last ride in college football, but many others beyond those who got the full draft profile treatment are in the mix to make the jump to the National Football League this week.
+Lots of players across the Mountain West Conference decided to stick around for one last ride in college football, but many others beyond those who got the full draft profile treatment are in the mix to make the jump to the National Football League.

 These “quick hits” will tell you a little bit about the best of the rest from the Mountain West.